kwaroran/risu-exllama-connector/readme.md

 # Risu Exllama Connector

-A connector to exllama for RisuAI
+A connector to exllama for RisuAIgit add